gaultier/blog/tip_of_the_day_2.md

 - Tweak how the arena is created to make it safer.
 That's our tip of the day, so let's see it.

-The idea is not new, most allocators do so in 'hardening' mode.
-When the arena is created, we place a 'guard page' right before and after the real allocation.
+The idea is not new, most allocators do so in 'hardening' mode: when the arena is created, we place a 'guard page' right before and after the real allocation.

 We mark these guard pages as neither readable nor writable, so any access will trigger a `SIGSEGV`, even though that's memory owned by our program.